syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Maximum-display-item-with-Expander.md

 ## Maximum display item with expander in Xamarin SfAutoComplete

-Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.We can restrict maximum suggestion to be displayed with the [`MaximumSuggestion`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_MaximumSuggestion) property.
+Restrict the number of suggestions displayed and have the remaining items loaded by selecting [`LoadMore`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_LoadMore).We can restrict maximum suggestion to be displayed with the [`MaximumSuggestion`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_MaximumSuggestion) property.
 We can set the desire text for the displaying the Load more text with the property [`LoadMoreText`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_LoadMoreText).

 {% tabs %}